We are delighted to welcome families back to see their loved ones. Please refer to the guidelines for visitation below.

 If you are unknowingly infected, wearing a mask will reduce the chance that you pass COVID-19 on to others.

-Even if you are wearing a mask, stay 1.5 metres away from others, if possible.
+Even if you are wearing a mask, stay 1.5 metres away from others.

 Tips on wearing a face mask

 Residents leaving the village